hunterjackson/docs/source/kcql.rst

 -----

 While working on our sink/sources we ended up producing quite complex configuration in order to support the functionality required.
-Imagine a sink where you source from different topics and from each topic you want to cherry pick the payload fields or even rename them.
+Imagine a Sink where you Source from different topics and from each topic you want to cherry pick the payload fields or even rename them.
 Furthermore you might want the storage structure to be automatically created and/or even evolve or you might add new support for the likes of bucketing (Riak TS has one such scenario).
 Imagine the JDBC sink with a table which needs to be linked to two different topics and the fields in there need to be aligned with the table